Risk Management Framework Procedure

 Federation University will utilise the data generated by Risk Assessments and reviews in evidence-based decision making to build business resilience and requisite capabilities to anticipate, prepare, respond, rapidly recover and/or minimise adverse impacts from critical incidents and crises.

 An incident or crisis is a risk event that occurs at a specific point in time (past/present).
 Incident management at Federation University requires escalation of incident risk events via business-as-usual organisational hierarchy and functional communication processes, with referral to the Federation Incident and Emergency Management Procedure , Health and Safety Management Procedure, and/or Critical Incident Management - International Students Procedure for relevant incident management processes and protocols.
-Where the impact on the University is rated as ‘Major’ or ‘Extreme’, as per the Risk Matrix and Risk Management Framework Procedure, the identifying officer must promptly inform the Strategy, Governance and Risk team.
+Where the impact on the University is rated as ‘Major’ or ‘Extreme’, as per the Risk Matrix and Risk Management Framework Procedure, the identifying officer must promptly inform the Risk Function.

 A crisis is usually something that is unforeseen, public in nature and has the potential to cause great harm to an organisation in terms of finances, revenues, reputation, market positioning and service delivery.
 Crisis management is concerned with responding to, managing, and recovering from such an event.
 Crisis management at Federation University requires escalation of crisis risk events promptly via a business-as-usual organisational hierarchy and functional communication processes, which will act to trigger the Federation University Crisis Management Plan.
 After conducting the Threat and Impact Assessment within the Crisis Management Plan the responsible Crisis Management Team Leader is to inform the Senior Manager Planning and Reporting if the (actual or potential) impact on the University is rated as ‘Major’ or ‘Extreme’ as per the Risk Matrix and Risk Management Framework Procedure.